Hermanya/starikov.dev/src/reviews/cra-with-fs.md

 You probably already knew that `create-react-app` is awesome.
 But I bet you did not know how much more awesome it really is thanks to [babel-plugin-macros][babel-plugin-macros] and all these build time super powers you have with macros such as `preval`.
 I hope this new knowledge comes in handy on your next React project!

+Do you have any questions or comments?
+[Talk to me on Twitter](https://twitter.com/Hermanhasawish/status/1189562475143929857).

 ---

 [create-react-app]: https://create-react-app.dev/